stoph/hosting-provider/README.md

 1. Navigate to any website
 2. Click the extension icon in your Chrome toolbar
-3. Click "Check Current Site" to check if the site is hosted on WordPress VIP
+3. Click "Check Current Site" to check if the site is hosted on WordPress

 ## Development